grmbl99/meteor-4pi/README.md

 - Do ***NOT*** put these files in version control !

   Note that some additional ADS instance specific settings are located in `imports\api\constants.js`

+- Run `meteor npm install` to install the dependencies from `package.json`
+- Create a `public` directory with a symlink to `node_modules/font-awesome/fonts`
+  - `mkdir public`
+  - `cd public`
+  - `ln -s ../node_modules/font-awesome/fonts .`

+  On Windows you cannot create symlinks, so just copy the `fonts` directory

 ## Development